-Many things in China, such as signing a contract as the business owner, happen differently than in any other country.
-For example, an employee within a Chinese company can sign official documents using the company signature.
-This is because the Chinese use a stamp to sign documents.
-When registering a WFOE, the owner receives such a Chinese company stamp, among others.
-Other stamps are the legal representative stamp, financial stamp and contract stamp.
-Even though signatures are used to sign documents, only the stamp makes a document legally binding.
+Many things in China, such as signing a contract, happen differently than in the investor’s home jurisdiction.
+For example, an employee within a Chinese company can sign official documents using the company chop.
+This is because in China a stamp is used to to “sign” documents.
+When registering a WFOE, the company receives such a Chinese company stamp, among several others with specific functions.
+Such stamps are the legal representative stamp, financial stamp and contract stamp.
+Even though signatures can be used to sign documents, often only the stamp makes a document legally binding.

 The big difference